When you sell with a company you find on our site, we may earn a small commission. This never influences our rankings or advice.

 -

 Listing fee*N/AActual cost*N/ASavings*N/ASummaryPros & ConsReviewsCompany InfoAssist-2-Sell Buyers & Sellers HomeTeam Realty is a local discount real estate brokerage based in Pleasant Hill, CA with agents operating in San Francisco.
 We were unable to verify pricing information for Assist-2-Sell Buyers & Sellers HomeTeam Realty.
 We were unable to verify services information for Assist-2-Sell Buyers & Sellers HomeTeam Realty.
-It’s been in business since at least 2019.
+It’s been active for at least 7 years.
 Read the full Assist-2-Sell review.

 -

-Listing fee*1%Actual cost*$4,686Savings*$8,293SummaryPros & ConsReviewsCompany InfoTran Real Estate is a local discount real estate broker that has agents operating in San Francisco.
-It advertises a very good 1% of the final sale price at closing.
+Listing fee*1.5%Actual cost*$6,868Savings*$6,318SummaryPros & ConsReviewsCompany InfoWP Realty is a local discount real estate broker based in Dublin, CA with agents operating in San Francisco.
+It costs a very good 1.5% of the final sale price at closing.
 There's no minimum fee so you'll pay the advertised percentage rate no matter the final sale price.
-Tran Real Estate may be missing some key services and support, including pricing assistance and professional photography.
+Its plan includes most expected services and support, plus some non-standard services like digital marketing, and virtual tours.
 We’re still working to verify how many years this company has been in business.
-Read the full Tran Real Estate review.
+Read the full WP Realty review.

 -